Process for Creating Digital Comic Art

 You can see some crude time-lapse examples of my process demonstrated on my You Tube Channel.

 P.S.
-Chiefly, I letter using the great Wild & Crazy font from: http://www.comicbookfonts.com.
+Chiefly, I letter using the great Wild & Crazy font (ZAP Pack) from: http://www.comicbookfonts.com.

 Cheers!